SQL server change tracking

 WHERE OBJECT_NAME(object_id) = 'YourTableName';

-These queries will help you determine whether Change Tracking is enabled at both the database and table levels in your SQL Server environment.
+These queries will help you determine whether you have enabled Change Tracking at both the database and table levels in your SQL Server environment.

-[RVR-MSSQL-RDBMS-301]: Last synchronization version doesn't exist for this table.
+[RVR-MSSQL-RDBMS-301]: Last synchronization version does not exist for this table.
 Please reinitialize the table data.
 Please refer to our docs: Page - 'SQL Server Change Tracking'.
-Section - 'Cleanup During River Extraction'
+Section - 'Cleanup During Data Flow Extraction'

 This issue arises due to the absence of the last_sync_version.
-If no last sync version is detected, the system triggers an error message, and you must reset the table to ensure the system can access change tracking data.
+If the system detects no last sync version, it triggers an error message, and you must reset the table to ensure the system can access change tracking data.
 This situation can occur due to automated cleanup processes, which may arise either frequently or infrequently, depending on specific factors.

-Understanding how the change tracking tables are used is also essential.
-Automatic resets can occur due to various factors, including the frequency of updates and deletions in the tables.
+Understanding how to use the change tracking tables is also essential.
+Automatic resets can occur due to factors, including the frequency of updates and deletions in the tables.

-• Are there concurrency issues, such as multiple processes attempting to synchronize with change tracking simultaneously, if this table serves purposes beyond just this river?
+Are there concurrency issues, such as multiple processes attempting to synchronize with change tracking simultaneously, if this table serves purposes beyond just this Data Flow?
 Proper coordination of the synchronization process is necessary to prevent such issues.

 Checking changes for the relevant version for a table

 In some cases, you may need to retrieve either the latest or the initial change tracking version.
-This helps to determine if your river is going out of sync due to the purging of the minimum valid version in the database.
+This helps to determine if your Data Flow is going out of sync due to the purging of the minimum valid version in the database.

 To fetch the minimum valid version